upcliujie/mesa/docs/meson.rst

 See the :ref:`Cross Compilation <cross-compilation>` section for more information.

-On Windows (and in other cases), using llvm-config or CMake may be either undesirable or impossible.
+On Windows (and in other cases), using :program:`llvm-config` or CMake may be either undesirable or impossible.
 Meson's solution for this is a `wrap <https://mesonbuild.com/Wrap-dependency-system-manual.html>`__, in this case a "binary wrap".
 Follow the steps below: